ChenQiqian/learn-notes/docs/ielts/speaking/part2.md

 Idea: figure skating

+!!!question "商人"
+    describe a businessman you admire

+    + who this person is
+    + what his/her business is
+    + what you know about this person's business career

+    explain why you admire this businessman

+!!!question  "有创意的人"
+    describe a creative person whose work you admire

+    + who this person is
+    + what you know about this person
+    + what you consider his or her greatness success

+    explain why you admire this person's work

+!!!question "名人"
+    describe a famous person you are interested in

+    + who this person is
+    + how you knew about this person
+    + what this person was like before this person became famous

+    explain why you are interested in this person

+!!!question "聪明人"
+    describe a time when someone you know found a clever solution to a problem

+    + who the person is
+    + what the problem was
+    + what the person did

+    explain why you think this was a clever solution to the problem

+!!!question "对社会有用的人"
+    describe a person you know who does a job which is useful to society

+    + who this person is
+    + what job this person does
+    + what skills this person needs to do the job

+    explain why you think this job is useful to society

+!!!question "有趣的外国人"
+    describe a foreign person who you have heard or known that you think is interesting

+    + who the person is
+    + how you knew him/her
+    + what kind of person he/she is

+    explain why you think he/she is interesting

+!!!question "体育明星"
+    describe a sportsperson who did very well at an event

+    + who the sportsperson was
+    + what the sports event was
+    + why the sportsperson did well

+    explain how you felt when the sportsperson did very well

+### 熟人-朋友：classmate

 !!!question "人-刚认识"
     Describe a person you only met recently who you would like to get to know better.